defuse/dnsfs/README.md

 How It Works
 ============

-For each file K in 1..N, there are a set of TXT entries.
+For each file K in 1..N, there are a set of TXT entries:

 - f<i>K</i>info: File K's name and size.
 - f<i>K</i>p<i>P</i>: Part *P* of file *K* base64-encoded.
 Last one is `~EOF~`.